 The Anker Soundcore Liberty 2 Pro are a good option if you like truly wireless headphones.
 They're the highest-end truly wireless in-ears that Anker makes and have a lot of features and an impressively premium look and feel.
 Unfortunately, they don't have ANC like some higher-end options like the Sony WF-1000XM3 Truly Wireless or the Apple AirPods Pro, but they're available for significantly cheaper and overall provide a good price-to-performance ratio.
 See our recommendations for the best truly wireless earbuds, the best wireless earbuds, and the best wireless earbuds for running.

 The Jabra Elite 75t Truly Wireless are better headphones than the Anker Soundcore Liberty 2 Pro Truly Wireless.
-The Jabra are more comfortable, have much better controls, feel better built, are much more accurate out-of-the-box, and have a better microphone.
-On the other hand, the Anker are more stable, have a better case that supports wireless charging, have less distortion at higher volumes, and block out more background speech.
+The Jabra are more comfortable, have much better controls, feel better built, and sound a bit more neutral out-of-the-box, which some listeners may prefer.
+They also offer a better noise isolation performance and their mic has a better recording quality.
+On the other hand, the Anker are more stable in-ear, have a better case that supports wireless charging, and have less distortion at higher volumes.

 The Anker SoundCore Liberty Air 2 Truly Wireless are slightly better headphones than the Anker Soundcore Liberty 2 Pro Truly Wireless.
-The Air 2 have a better-balanced sound profile out-of-the-box, isolate more background noise, and have a better microphone.
+The Air 2 have a better-balanced sound profile out-of-the-box, isolate more background noise, and their mic has a better recording quality.
 On the other hand, the Liberty 2 Pro are more stable and have a better battery life.

-The Samsung Galaxy Buds Truly Wireless are better headphones than the Anker Soundcore Liberty 2 Pro Truly Wireless.
-The Samsung are more comfortable, have a more balanced sound profile out-of-the-box, block out more background noise, have a better microphone, and have a longer continuous battery life.
+The Samsung Galaxy Buds Truly Wireless are better headphones than the Anker SoundCore Liberty Air 2 Truly Wireless.
+The Samsung are more comfortable, have a more balanced sound profile out-of-the-box, block out more background noise, and have a longer continuous battery life.
 On the other hand, the Anker have a longer overall battery life, and a better app that provides a graphic EQ.